jasxnhuynh/portfolio/index.md

 ## Projects

-__[Like Father Like Son](https://jhyunbinyi.github.io/antmj/)__: A statistical narrative comparing Anthony Edwards and Michael Jordan, seeking to answer the question: "Like Father Like Son?"\\
+__[Like Father Like Son](https://jhyunbinyi.github.io/antmj/)__: A statistical narrative comparing Anthony Edwards and Michael Jordan.\\
 [code](https://github.com/jhyunbinyi/antmj)

-__[The Winning Edge](https://jasxnhuynh.github.io/LoL-lane-analysis/)__: A comprehensive analysis of roles in League of Legends aiming to answer the question: "Which role consistently carries their team to victory?"\\
+__[The Winning Edge](https://jasxnhuynh.github.io/LoL-lane-analysis/)__: A comprehensive analysis of roles in League of Legends to determine which role consistently carries their team to victory.\\
 [code](https://github.com/jasxnhuynh/LoL-lane-analysis)

 ## Teaching